heymarkwetzel/ux-portfolio/projects/consulting.md

 ---

 I've very competent and easy to work with.
-Success for any project comes from understanding the problem, working through a methodology, and maintaining mutual respect with teammates, clients, and end users.
+Success for any project comes from understanding the problem, working through a methodology, and maintaining mutual respect with teammates, clients, and customers.

 ---